Netflix/mantis/docs/docs/getting-started/use-cases.md

 This application samples data across all streaming sources and applies custom pattern detection algorithms to identify presence of such data.

+## Canary Analysis
+Mantis supports on-demand request/response capture which are forwarded to a canary application instance to test out new changes OR even perform scale test.